 "My very heart" testifies of Paul's genuine love for his new son in Christ.
 There is no question of any difference in social status.
-Paul practices what he preached in Galatians: "There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus."
-There is no hint of discrimination of any kind in Jesus Christ.
+Paul practices what he preached in Galatians: "There is neither Jew nor Greek, slave nor free, male nor female, for you are all one in Christ Jesus."20 There is no hint of discrimination of any kind in Jesus Christ.
 Love and discrimination are incompatible.

 What a joy it must have been for Paul, under the most miserable circumstances in prison, to lead this man to Christ.
 He must have seen it as a sign of God's smile upon his life.
-And the fact that Onesimus is willing to go back to Philemon and to make good what he had done wrong was proof of the genuineness of his conversion.
+And the fact that Onesimus is willing to go back to Philemon and to make good what he did wrong, was proof of the genuineness of his conversion.
 The greatest joy a person can experience in life, next to his own experience of being born again, is to bring someone else to the point of accepting new life in Christ.
 For Paul to "beget a son in his bonds" meant that the Gospel could not be chained.
 He reminds Timothy at another occasion of this truth when he says: [The Gospel] "For which I am suffering even to the point of being chained like a criminal.
-But God's word is not chained."
-22
+But God's word is not chained."21

 Vs. 13 is full of subtle hints.
 There is the hint that Paul needs help in prison.
-In the severe limitations of his freedom, he needs someone to do his errands, but more than that he longed for some human fellowship.
-There is true incongruity between his imprisonment and the Gospel of freedom for which he is in prison.
-Paul lives in a world that is upside down, and he needs some reminders of which side is up.
+In the severe limitations of his freedom he needs someone to do his errands, but more than that some human fellowship.
+There is the incongruity between his imprisonment and the Gospel of freedom for which he is in prison.
+Paul lives in a world that is upside down and he needs some reminders of which side is up.
 Philemon's love and help would have provided such a reminder.
-The great Apostle was human, very human.
+The great apostle was human, very human.
 We have no idea if Philemon would have been willing to serve as Paul's valet in prison.
 Paul's suggestion may have caused a good bit of soul searching for Philemon.
-Living in relative comfort, as most of us do, we
+Living in relative comfort, as most of us do, we have to remind ourselves often of the admonition of the writer to the Hebrews: "Remember those in prison as if you were their fellow prisoners, and those who are mistreated as if you yourselves were suffering."22